 At the same time, while paying attention to existing responses remains important, equally important and worthy of consideration are the discursive silences or absences (i.e., what is not being said, or perhaps what is not being amplified and picked up in reports on this topic).

 Some proposed notable absences include whether LLM use of online content is considered fair dealing (along with other copyright considerations).
 Other important absences include the social and ecological impact of large language models (LLMs) and the materials, labour, and compute power required to sustain them — paralleling conversations about sustainability in the digital humanities (such as this one by Johanna Drucker 2021 or this one by Joanna Tucker 2022).
-Others include the implications of LLMs for Indigenous data sovereignties (UNESCO releases report related to ensuring data sovereignty in light of accelerated developments in AI), as well as the implications that Indigenous (data) sovereignties can have for thinking through ‘ethical AI’ (Gaertner 2024; Shae 2024).
+Others include the implications of LLMs for Indigenous data sovereignties (UNESCO releases report related to ensuring data sovereignty in light of accelerated developments in AI), as well as the implications that Indigenous (data) sovereignties can have for thinking through ‘ethical AI’ (Gaertner 2024; Roberts and Montoya 2024).

 For instance, reflecting on the intersection between new(er) forms of AI and Indigenous data sovereignty and stewardship, Associate Professor David Gaertner (Institute for Critical Indigenous Studies, UBC) makes further connections between AI trained on large language models and the impacts of settler colonialism: